yoeriapts/ubuntu_settings/bash/README.md

 ```

-To use the 'bash_aliases', add the following to .bashrc
+To use the 'bash_aliases', add the following to .bashrc (Note: it may already be in there!)
 ```bash
 # bash_aliases
 if [ -f ~/.bash_aliases ]; then